vuejs/vuex/docs/en/tutorial.md

   // TODO: set up our mutations
 }

-// We combine the intial state and the mutations to create a vuex store.
+// Combine the initial state and the mutations to create a Vuex store.
 // This store can be linked to our app. export default new Vuex.Store({
   state,